St Martin de Porres Church

 The Education Commission provides educational opportunities for parishioners of all ages.
 It participates in an advisory capacity in the Christian Faith Formation program for the children and youth of the parish.
 It recommends potential topics of interest for adult faith formation and creates programs to meet those needs.
 Any adult of the parish may serve on the Education Commission.
 Members should have an interest in the faith needs of children, youth, and adults and be willing to work to meet those needs.
 This commission usually meets the second Wednesday of the month at 1:30 p.m.

 Have you considered the Annulment Process, but just never found the right time to pursue it?
 Or thought the process would be too hard to do?
 Perhaps this is the right time.
-Sr. Noreen O’Connell has helped many, many people prepare and submit their annulment paperwork.
-She will meet with you one hour a week for about 4-5 weeks until all the paperwork is completed and ready to be submitted to the tribunal.
-It is not an easy process and you have probably heard how difficult it is to do.
-But, with Sr. Noreen’s help she will guide you through all the steps.
-With this guidance, the process is much less complicated and the rewards are many, especially the healing that takes place.
-If interested, call her at 586-755-6011 to set up your first appointment.
+With guidance, the process is much less complicated and the rewards are many, especially the healing that takes place.
+If interested, call Fr.
+Nick at 586.264.7515 to set up an appointment.

 The Worship Commission promotes and strengthens the continuing liturgical renewal of the Second Vatican Council.
 The Worship commission promotes ongoing education, planning, and evaluation in the areas of the liturgy.
 The Commission is also involved with liturgical celebrations and is the liaison for relations with other Christian and non-Christian churches and religious bodies.